alexfayad/dbex/README.md

-**Documentation**: This README was written by [Claude](https://claude.ai), an AI assistant by Anthropic.
-This README is kept updated as contributions to the project are made.

----

 # dbex - A High-Performance Key-Value Database

 An LSM-tree based key-value storage engine built in Rust, focusing on database internals and I/O optimizations.
 This project explores storage engine architecture, write amplification, and the tradeoffs between RAM and SSD performance.